PSPP Syntax: Examples and Notes

 Reading Less Data for Testing: N OF CASES

-When developing syntax on a large data file, reading many thousands of cases just to test a few lines of code on a couple of values wastes time.
+When developing commands on a large data file, reading many thousands of cases just to test a few lines of code on a couple of values can waste time.
 N OF CASES tells PSPP to read only the first N cases in the file.
 This speeds up development and makes debugging easier.

 N OF CASES 15.